Academy of Finland data management plans

 Checklist for DMP assessment (Tuuli Working Group 2021) (downloadable version)

-Schedule and DMP support
+Schedule and DMP support, Spring 2023

 The AoF decision dates will appear on this site during the Spring, 2023.
 The Open Science Centre will contact the beneficiaries personally via email on the decision day to offer support in drafting the required DMP.